dvbern/oss-maven-parent-pom/README.md

 # oss-maven-parent-pom

-This repository provides a Parent-POM usable for all our OpenSource libraries.
+This repository provides a Parent-POM usable for all DV Bern Open Source libraries.

 ## Getting Started